-The parables of Jesus taught us to explore the miracle of the Gospel in an approachable way.
-We’ll take a look at a list of parables in the Bible (see also inspirational and encouraging Bible verses), paying special attention to the most well-known and studied of the teachings Jesus offered.
+All the parables of Jesus teach us to explore the miracle of the Gospel in an approachable way.
+We’ll take a look at a list of parables in the Bible, paying special attention to the most well-known and studied of the teachings Jesus offered.

 Parable of the Good Samaritan

-Perhaps the most famous of Christ’s parables, the parable of the Good Samaritan is found only in Luke’s gospel.
-Precipitated by the question “Who is my neighbor?”, Jesus tells the story of a rich man beaten and left for dead and the unlikely caregiver--the good Samaritan--who stops to help him.
+Perhaps the most famous of Jesus Christ’s parables, the parable of the Good Samaritan is found only in Luke’s gospel.
+Precipitated by the question “Who is my neighbor?”, Jesus tells the story of a rich man beaten and left for dead and the unlikely caregiver—the good Samaritan—who stops to help him.
 The revealed spiritual truth is that we are called to love our neighbors, and that anyone we encounter is our neighbor.